a-x-/parallel/README.md

 # parallel
-Run objest of functions of promises parallel and return promise where all are done
+Run object of functions of promises in parallel and return promise where all are done.

-### Why not Promise.all??
+### Why not Promise.all?
-Work with object instead of standart Promise.all, which support only arrays.
+Prll works with object instead of standart Promise.all, which support only arrays.

-### Use cases??
+### Use cases?
 ```js
 parallel(_.mapValues(
     { questions: '/data/questions.json', cv: '/data/user/_cv.json' },